razrow/CST438_Project1/README.md

 # CST438-Project 1

-**SimpleTodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**GradeWizard** is an android app that allows users to track their grades..

 Submitted by: **Rowan Briggs, Miguel Espitia, Charlie Nguyen**